-The new localised Site Effects are additional effects, additional to the normal real time nonlocalised turbulence, clear air turbulence and wind shear which are determined solely on the basis of local meteorological conditions.
-All sites covered by the standard Opus Site Effects can be found listed in the OpusFSI_Site_Effects_List.txt text file.
+The localised Site Effects are additional effects, additional to the normal real time non-localised turbulence, clear air turbulence and wind shear which are determined solely on the basis of local meteorological conditions.
+All sites covered by the standard Opus Site Effects can be found listed in the OpusFSI Site Effects List.txt text file.

 Site Effects relate to your point of departure and destination ICAO.
-A future beta will also include your alternate ICAOs.